torbsd/torbsd.github.io/obsd-relays.md

 ### Why To Use Ports as Opposed to Packages ###

 OpenBSD's pkg_add system is easy to use and smooth in operation.
-However, the pkg_add restricts the install to the current Tor package with

 [OpenBSD]: http://www.openbsd.org "OpenBSD Project"
 [FAQ]: http://www.openbsd.org/faq/index.html "OpenBSD FAQ"